EmotiBit/EmotiBit_Plugins/README_py.md

 cmake ..
 cmake --build . --config Release
 ```
-- The following comman runs the python example.
+- The following command runs the python example.
 The expected result is for the script to round the input.
 ```bash
 python example.py -i 3.4
 ```